KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 1. Falsification

-    Falsification entails altering or withholding research results (data) to bolster assertions, hypotheses, or other data.
+    Falsification entails altering or withholding research results (data) to support assertions or hypotheses.
 This can involve manipulating research instruments, materials, or procedures.
-    Additionally, falsification encompasses distorting data through the manipulation of images or representations, including reading excessive meaning into the data.
+    Additionally, falsification encompasses distorting data through the manipulation of images or representations, including
+    overinterpreting the data.

-    To avoid this, our lab writes all code within scripts and shares them using GitHub.
+    To avoid this, our lab writes all code in scripts and shares it through GitHub.
 Furthermore, all original images must be archived for lab access.

 2. Fabrication

     Fabrication involves creating or adding data, observations, or descriptions that did not genuinely arise during data collection or experimentation.
-For instance, it can happen when \"filling out\" additional experiment runs.
-It is crucial that claims regarding results are supported by complete datasets, as is typically expected.
+For instance, it can happen when inventing additional experimental runs.
+It is crucial that claims about results are supported by complete datasets.
 Making claims based on incomplete or assumed results constitutes a form of fabrication.

     To avoid fabrication, our lab keeps documentation of all raw and